-The compartment on the front is also pretty sizeable and contains a ton of slots and sections which I use to store my work phone, pens, chargers , snacks and other bits that I will need constantly through the day.
+The compartment on the front is also pretty sizeable and contains a ton of slots and sections that I use to store my work phone, pens, chargers, snacks and other bits that I will need constantly through the day.
 The very front of the Questa 27 has a zipped compartment that I use for sunglasses and my travel card.
-The two side sections are used for water bottles, umbrella and cutlery.
+The two side sections are used for water bottles, an umbrella and cutlery.
 There is a space for everything.

 For All The Cute Stationery

 Already halfway through the Autumn term at University now, which means we are not far off assessment time.
 I also have a pretty sizeable handbook to go through for my dissertation with a ton of dates that need to go in my diary.
 My 2019 diary that I don’t yet own.
 For the past 4 years (I think) I have been using the Passion Planner and have really loved the mindset of goal setting that it promotes.
 However, I don’t think I’ve been using it to its full potential (mostly due to time) and also because as much as I try to resist, I do need to use an online diary in order to schedule work and keep a balance with training and life!
 So I’m on the lookout for a diary for 2019 with a maximum budget of £25 (I paid this and some for my Passion Planners when you added postage from the US on top!) and figured I would share my favourite places to pick up stationary (some cuter than others, lol) who also offer student discount!